 And if you haven’t visited Science Museum Oklahoma in a while, now’s the perfect summer to do so.
 The kids will want to get lost for hours in CurioCity, a 20,000-square-foot space with eight unique neighborhoods like Spark Park, Wunderground and Tinker Works that introduce science in unexpected and entertaining ways.
-And don’t miss the new SmART Space galleries, which explore the intersection between art and science.
-Two exhibits currently occupy the space: “MAGNIFIcence,” featuring small details of the world in a larger-than-life fashion, and “Da Vinci – The Genius,” which demonstrates the full scope of the mastermind’s remarkable achievements in hands-on ways.

 For more information about family fun in OKC, click here.

 There’s never been a better time to get your thrills in Oklahoma City.
 With all the buzz surrounding RIVERSPORT Rapids, joining in the whitewater action is an absolute must this summer.
 Snag an All Access day or annual pass for rafting and tubing plus all other adventures on the Oklahoma River.
 Stick around overnight for urban camping, where you can enjoy classic favorites like s’mores, stargazing and outdoor games — just bring your tent and gear.